-I understand that Mr W was encouraged by the above unregulated firms to transfer to a SIPP to invest in Emmit and Eligere through a stockbroker advisory dealing account.
+I understand that Mr S was encouraged by the above unregulated firms to transfer to a SIPP to invest in Emmit and Eligere through a stockbroker advisory dealing account.

-It seems Carey received Mr W's signed SIPP application form to transfer his existing pension schemes into a Carey SIPP on 3 February 2014, which had been signed by him on 25 January 2014.
-The particular form he filled out set out in a heading at the top that this was 'FOR DIRECT CLIENTS'.
-And it went on to explain underneath that:
+Carey received Mr S' signed SIPP application form to transfer his existing pension schemes into a Carey SIPP on 11 February 2014, signed by him in January 2014.
+The particular type of form Mr S filled out said at the top that it was for direct clients and that: